aptos-foundation/AIPs/aips/aip-x.md

 - The OpenID provider does not learn which wallets are linked to which users.
 - The validators (and other outside observers) also cannot learn the link between wallets and OpenID users.

 In order to do this, we are using a zero-knowledge proof which each user must provide to validators to authenticate transactions.
-Generating such a proof must be done each time a user logs in, and then each time the user's ephemeral public key[^epk] is computationally intensive.
+Generating such a proof must be done each time a user logs in, and then each time the user's ephemeral public key[^epk], and is computationally intensive.
 To allow for users to login quickly and on low-powered hardware, we plan to offload this proof computation to a proving service.

 ### Goals